Network Structure and Naive Sequential Learning: Probability of Mislearning and Network Structure

 which means increasing the homophily index of the society and fixing average degrees always decreases the probability of mislearning.
 Note that this result holds regardless of whether society is currently homophilic ($q_{s}>q_{d})$ or heterophilic ($q_{s}<q_{d})$.

-An important insight from the literature about social learning on networks is that beliefs converge more slowly on more segregated networks.
-This intuition is formalized for DeGroot learning in \citet{golub2012homophily}, which defines a new measure of homophily and shows that measure also describes the speed of learning.
+An important insight from the literature about social learning on networks is that beliefs converge more slowly on more segregated networks \citep{golub2012homophily}.
 In our model, faster convergence of beliefs tends to imply a higher probability of incorrect beliefs.
 When beliefs converge quickly, agents are putting far too much weight on early movers, while when beliefs converge more slowly agents wait for more independent information.
 Since agents eventually agree, segregation helps society form strong beliefs more gradually.